-Seattle Public Schools, 1862-2000: Cleveland High School
+Seattle Public Schools, 1862-2023: Grover Cleveland High School

 See Additional Media

-The school, in 20th Century Georgian style, was built in two phases with the west wing completed in December 1926 and the final east wing (containing the gymnasium) completed a year later.
-The transfer to the new site occurred in the middle of the 1926-27 school year as older pupils carried their books from Georgetown School, marched over the Lucile Street Bridge, and up the hill in a parade to the new building.
-The first graduation was held that spring, with 52 receiving diplomas.
+The transfer to the new site occurred in the middle of the 1926-1927 school year as older pupils carried their books from Georgetown School, marched over the Lucile Street Bridge, and up the hill in a parade to the new building.
+The first graduation was held that spring, with 52 students receiving diplomas.

 Traditions took shape in the early years of the high school.
-The nickname "Eagles" was chosen in 1929, replacing the previous name "Highlanders".
+The nickname Eagles was chosen in 1929, replacing the previous name Highlanders.
 In 1933, a contest for naming the annual was held.
 The winning suggestion, submitted by a member of the senior class, was Aquila, the Latin word for eagle.
-The annual Cleveland Day was held on March 17, the former President's birthday.
+The annual Cleveland Day was held on March 17, the former president’s birthday.
 Ray Imus came to Cleveland as a history teacher in 1929 and a year later became vice principal.
 "Mr. Cleveland," as he came to be called, served the school until his retirement in 1964.

-The link between Cleveland High School and environmental education was established very early.
-Joseph Hazard, who began teaching history there in 1938, took students on numerous field trips.
-In summer, he served as head of guides at Mount Rainier and climbed the south slope of the mountain several times.
 At a time when the school was searching for ways to honor former students who died in World War II, Principal Kenneth Selby (1940-45) suggested a living memorial.
-Using $344 contributed by the Class of 1943, 131 acres of land on the Issaquah-Fall City Road east of Issaquah was purchased.
-This was named the Cleveland Memorial Forest and dedicated to the 29 Cleveland graduates who lost their lives in that war.
-Today this district property is still used for outdoor and environmental education by schools in the district.
+Using $344 contributed by the Class of 1943, 131 acres of land on the Issaquah-Fall City Road east of Issaquah were purchased.
+This land was named the Cleveland Memorial Forest and was dedicated to the 29 Cleveland graduates who lost their lives in the war.
+During the 1940s, when wartime workers built planes at the nearby Boeing Company plant, enrollment increased by over 200 students, reaching 1,241 in 1945-1946.

 An extensive history project involving Cleveland students was undertaken in 1949.
 The resulting publication, The Duwamish Diary, describes the development of schools in south Seattle.
 It refers to Cleveland as a symbol of progress because a high school had for so long been the dream of residents in this part of the city.